jnschw/gammabeat/_posts/2016-03-31-statistical-physics-of-crime.md

 to social networks and criminology.
 As a typical application one would like to predict discrete events in time and space from the occurrence of past event series.
-Crime can be understood as such a self-exciting point process
-{% cite Mohler2011 %} since every crime event may also trigger offspring events around the parent event.
+Crime can be understood as such a self-exciting point process since every crime event may also trigger offspring events around the parent event.
 This leads to a dynamics of spatio-temporal crime patterns like birth and death of hotspots.
 The feature of excitability in point processes shows an interesting analogy with neural networks in